oii-CR/Admin/Course_Repo_Maintenance/Adding_Students_to_repo.md

 - Access the OII-CR organization.
 Go to ‘people’.
 Click ‘invite member’ and input username(e.g. lindali97).
 - In the following options, select role as ‘member’ in ‘Role in Organization’ - or ‘owner’ if they are supposed to be part of the maintanence team.
 Select the team ‘oii-SDS’ in ‘Teams’.

 Please note that at the moment, all alumni could only be invited manually via the procedure.
-However, starting from MT 2021, we do hope to integrate Cavanas with GitHub classroom so that people can be invited automatically.
+However, starting from MT 2021, we are investigating Cavanas integration with GitHub classroom so that people can be invited automatically.

-#### Steps for current students (e.g. 2021-22 SDS cohort)
+#### Provisional steps for forthcoming students (e.g. 2021-22 SDS cohort)

 We suppose that for some pilot courses e.g. Fundamentals of Python for SDS, we use GitHub classroom for teaching & grading.
 Therefore, the process of adding students are as follows: